Rodney Rambo

-Rodney Rambo is a retired American soccer defender who played professionally in the MLS & USL A-League.
+Rodney Rambo is an American retired soccer defender who played professionally in the MLS & USL A-League.

 Rodney Rambo attended and graduated from the University of Portland, playing on the men's soccer team from 1993 to 1996.
 He graduated in 1997 with a B.B.A which included a double major of Marketing and Management.
 In 1997, the Seattle Sounders selected Rodney Rambo in the A-League draft.
 On February 1, 1998, the Kansas City Wizards selected Rodney Rambo in the second round (20th overall) of the 1998 MLS Supplemental Draft.
 Rodney Rambo played the 1999 & 2000 A-League season with the Long Island Rough Riders.
 He also spent part of the 1999 season with the New York Freedom.